INB-Nathan/PYTHON-FINALS/README.md

 TamBank is a secure and user-friendly banking system developed in Python.
 It offers a complete suite of account management and transaction processing capabilities, featuring secure password authentication, transaction recording, and persistent data storage.

-The system provides command-line interface for managing bank accounts, performing financial transactions, and maintaining account security.
+The system provides GUI interface for managing bank accounts, performing financial transactions, and maintaining account security.
 It simulates core banking functionalities with proper error handling and data validation.

 ## ✨ Features

+### 🪟 GUI Tkinter
+- **User Friendly GUI Interface** - Easy input fields and good to the eyes

 ### 🔒 Account Management
 - **User Authentication** - Secure login with SHA-256 password hashing